unidoc/unidoc.github.io/_includes/news/launching-unidoc.md

  * Search/replace PDFs - Edit functionality
  * OCR engine to generate searchable PDF from scanned data
  * Conversions from any format to another that makes sense e.g. PDF to Word, Word to PDF.
+ * Create nice interface for generating reports with export capabilities to PDF and DocX.

+We feel we are about to start an exciting journey of bringing the Go community an exciting document manipulation library.

+## Languages

 Go has an excellent toolchain which makes it possible to create language bindings for:

+ * [Go](https://golang.org) - The library is written in Go so it works out of the box.
  * Python - We are considering [GoPy](https://github.com/go-python/gopy) for this.
-This will be the first step.
+This will be the first step towards language bindings.
  * Java and C# if there is interest and demand.
  * Ruby if there is interest and demand.
- * Other languages will be considered
+ * Other languages will be considered if there is interest and demand.

+## Licensing

 We are releasing this under a dual AGPL/Commercial license as we need to help fund further development to achieve our goals.

-More on this on [GitHub](https://github.com/unidoc/unidoc).
+## More information

+For information and examples see [GitHub](https://github.com/unidoc/unidoc) and the project [website](http://unidoc.io).